Clarence Budington Kelland: Biography

 Kelland was born in Portland, Michigan, and attended public schools in Detroit.
 After completing two years of high school, he took a job in a chair factory, studying law at night.
 He earned a law degree from Detroit College of Law in 1902, but practiced law for less than a year.
 From 1903 to 1907, he worked at the Detroit News as a reporter, political editor, and Sunday editor.

 Kelland married Betty Caroline Smith in 1907, and at the urging of his father-in-law, left the newspaper business and moved to Vermont for a short period to run a clothespin mill with his brother.
 By 1907, he had returned to Detroit to work for The American Boy magazine, beginning as a proofreader, and moving up to become editor.
 Circulation grew from 90,000 at the beginning of his tenure, to 360,000 in 1915 when he left the magazine.
 From 1913 to 1915, he also lectured on juvenile literature and writing at the University of Michigan.
-Kelland had two sons with Betty, Thomas Smith Kelland (1910–1989), and Horace Kendall Kelland (1913–2010).
-Tom Kelland also wrote for a living, working a newspaper reporter in New York.
+Kelland had two sons with Betty, Thomas Smith Kelland and Horace Kendall Kelland.
+Tom Kelland also wrote for a living, working as a newspaper reporter in New York.

 Kelland made the news during the Great Depression when he refused to pay a $3,313 bill from dressmaker Hattie Carnegie, Inc., for purchases by his wife from February 27, 1931, to February 27, 1932, stating he was not liable for payment because the purchases were not "necessaries".
 His wife supported him, stating that she, not he, should have received the bill.
 Kelland lost the action, and had to pay the full amount.
 In that same year, Kelland was director of the Bank of North Hempstead in Port Washington, New York.
 The bank failed, tying up most of his securities.